Aleutian Adventures - Alaska

 Boats: The Camp employs 16 -17 ft. boats with 60 HP and 40 HP Yamaha motors for accessing fishing areas.
 Three anglers per boat and guide.

+King Salmon Season: The king season runs from mid-June to mid-July.
+Three anglers per guide.
 Chrome-bright kings come straight out of the Bering Sea and onto the end of your line.
 Anglers can expect to catch between two and eight kings per day.
 Catch-and-release king fishery.
 July and August are Grand Slam Season.
 The Sapsuk River is one of the best places in the world to catch all five species of Pacific salmon on the fly for the coveted Alaskan Salmon Grand Slam.

-Steelhead Creek Camp: September thru mid-October
+Steelhead Creek Camp: September through mid-October.
+Two anglers per guide.

 Sapsuk Steelhead: September - October.
+Two anglers per guide.

 Typical Fishing Day:

-Sapsuk River salmon
+Sapsuk River Salmon

 "What a fishery and at a great price.
 The manager picked me up at the airstrip at Nelson Lagoon and told me the river was the highest he had seen it in his lifetime.
 I thought we were going to have problems finding fish, but that was not the case.
 I fished for about three hours and landed at least 25 silvers on pink bunny leeches.
 The fish were fresh out of the salt, with many of them covered in sea lice.
 These are nice-sized silvers; most were 10-13 pounds.
 I couldn’t imagine how good it would have been under normal conditions.
 I only had the one day to see their operation, so I made the most of my short stay."